 Prior to joining MPM, Sean served as a law clerk for the Maine Superior Court and as a fellow at the Immigrant Legal Advocacy Project.

 When not lawyering, Sean dedicates himself to preserving and expanding Maine’s rich apple culture.
 He scours Maine’s backroads as a forager for potential cider fruit during the fall; works with local chefs and orchards to present an annual public apple tasting; helps in the development and management of the Maine Heritage Orchard; and travels the country to photograph the wide array of heirloom cultivars still grown today.
 Sean has also served as a columnist for the Portland Press Herald, where he wrote about apples and their many uses.
+You can read about Sean’s apple pursuits in the October 2022 issue of Down East Magazine.

 - Land Use & Environmental Law